Discover la dolce vita in Rome – one of the world’s most perfect cities for lovers and the perfect honeymoon destination or romantic getaway.

 Description: One street from Piazza Navona, Hotel Raphael offers luxurious rooms with marble bathroom and parquet floors.
 Its roof terrace boasts panoramic views of Rome, from St. Peter's to the Pantheon.
 All air-conditioned rooms come with flat-screen satellite TV and free wired internet.
 Each elegant bathroom features a bathrobe, slippers, and courtesy set by Bulgari.
 Some rooms were designed by architect Richard Meier and include an entertainment system by Bose.
 The 5-star Hotel Raphael – Relais & Châteaux serves an abundant buffet breakfast every morning.
 Guests can dine at the La Madre Terra restaurant or, weather permitting, at La Terrazza Bramante on the roof terrace.
 The Raphael Hotel is well connected by buses and most of Rome's historic attractions are just a short walk away.
 You can reach the Pantheon in 5 minutes on foot, while Castel Sant'Angelo is only 700 metres away.

-Anytime, but probably best in spring and early summer (May and June) and early autumn (September and October), as July and August can sometimes be uncomfortably hot and crowded with tourists.
+Anytime, but probably best in spring and early summer (May and June) and early autumn (September and October).

 Rome enjoys a Mediterranean climate with hot, dry summers and mild, rainy winters.